2023 Best Liberal Arts & Humanities Associate Degree Schools in Alabama

 Top 10 Best Liberal Arts / Sciences & Humanities Associate Degree Schools

 Our 2023 rankings named Columbia Southern University the best school in Alabama for liberal arts / sciences and humanities students working on their associate degree.
-Columbia Southern University is a large private for-profit school located in the town of Orange Beach.
+Columbia Southern University is a fairly large private for-profit school located in the fringe town of Orange Beach.

-Out of the 21 schools in Alabama that were part of this year’s ranking, Coastal Alabama Community College landed the # 3 spot on the list.
-Located in the distant town of Bay Minette, Coastal Alabama Community College is a public college with a medium-sized student population.
+Out of the 21 schools in Alabama that were part of this year’s ranking, Troy University landed the # 2 spot on the list.
+TROY is a fairly large public school located in the remote town of Troy.

 Read full report on Liberal Arts / Sciences & Humanities at Wallace Community College, Dothan